 There is no such thing as a ‘common law’ marriage; so it is important to understand that your legal rights are much less clear cut in the case of unmarried couples.
 For example, you have no automatic right to financial support or to a share of each other’s property or savings.

-A cohabitation agreement can provide clarity and peace of mind for both parties in an unmarried relationship and means that, if the relationship does come to an end in the future, expectation are managed on both sides and there are likely to be fewer unexpected surprises or acrimony.
+A cohabitation agreement can provide clarity and peace of mind for both parties in an unmarried relationship and means that, if the relationship does come to an end in the future, expectation is managed on both sides and there are likely to be fewer unexpected surprises or acrimony.
+Read more about cohabitation agreements.

 Whether you are married or not, a separation agreement can be drawn up to confirm what you will each receive from the assets.